kdave/btrfs-progs/Documentation/ch-compression.rst

 Compatibility
 -------------

-Compression is done using the COW mechanism so it's incompatible with *nodatacow*.
-Direct IO read works on compressed files but will fall back to buffered writes and leads to no compression even if force compression is set.
-Currently *nodatasum* and compression don't work together.
+Compression requires both data checksums and COW, so either *nodatasum* or *nodatasum* mount option/inode flag will result in no compression.

+Direct IO reads of compressed data will always fallback to buffered reads.

+Direct IO write behavior depends on the inode flag.
+For inodes with data checksum, direct IO writes always fallback to buffered writes, thus can generate compressed data if the mount option/inode flags allows that.

+For inodes without data checksums, direct IO writes will not populate page cache, and since the inode has no data checksums, no compressed data will be generated anyway.

 The compression algorithms have been added over time so the version compatibility should be also considered, together with other tools that may